DearCrazyLeaf/CS2-InGameHUD/README.md

 #### Sample image source: [oqyh/cs2-Kill-Sound-GoldKingZ](https://github.com/oqyh/cs2-Kill-Sound-GoldKingZ?tab=readme-ov-file) repository (because I'm a bit lazy)

+[!WARNING]
+>Do not add color information to text in the announcement content or above, as those are displayed on the HUD and color codes won't work!
+>HUD text only supports changing all text color at once, which must be set in the configuration file!

 ## Database Setup

 If you want to use MySQL to store player preferences: